-- Give more attention to sharing and disseminating lessons of experience both within PTF's international group of partners and also beyond; consider fundraising specifically for a knowledge management, networking and peer support strand of work (which might be easier to achieve than fundraising for multi-country grant programmes). - Strengthen the role of coordinating organisations within country programmes and allow for greater flexibility during project implementation, permitting an adaptive project approach. - Develop a stronger thematic (as well as country) focus, aiming to become recognised as a global leader in certain areas, such as addressing corruption in service delivery and safety-net schemes, fostering integrity or development pacts, and civic procurement monitoring.
+- Give more attention to sharing and disseminating lessons of experience both within PTF's international group of partners and also beyond; consider fundraising specifically for a knowledge management, networking and peer support strand of work (which might be easier to achieve than fundraising for multi-country grant programs). - Strengthen the role of coordinating organizations within country programs and allow for greater flexibility during project implementation, permitting an adaptive project approach. - Develop a stronger thematic (as well as country) focus, aiming to become recognized as a global leader in certain areas, such as addressing corruption in service delivery and safety-net schemes, fostering integrity or development pacts, and civic procurement monitoring.